-STRONGSVILLE is 15 miles from Cleveland in the southwestern corner of Cuyahoga County, bounded by Lorain County on the west, Medina County on the south, BEREA and MIDDLEBURG HTS. on the north, and NORTH ROYALTON on the east.
-It was incorporated as the Village of Strongsville in 1927 and became a city in 1960, operating under the mayor-council form of government.
+STRONGSVILLE is a Cleveland suburb in the southwestern corner of Cuyahoga County.
+Located 15 miles from Cleveland, it is bounded by Lorain County on the west, Medina County on the south, BEREA and MIDDLEBURG HTS. on the north, and NORTH ROYALTON on the east.
+It was incorporated as a village in 1927 and became a city in 1960, operating under the mayor-council form of government.

 Forming a near-perfect square, Strongsville is one of the few Cleveland suburbs to closely emulate the footprint of the Connecticut WESTERN RESERVE township from which it was formed.
 Like the original Strongsville Township, the suburb occupies 25 sq. mi.—the second-largest area among Cuyahoga County cities.
 The township was formed in 1818 and named after John Stoughton Strong, an early pioneer and land agent from Vermont.
 By 1820 Strongsville’s population reached 297 and the first roads were constructed.
 Early INDUSTRY included 2 sawmills, sandstone quarries, and a brick-manufactory.
 The Homestead (built in 1847 and now the Pomeroy House restaurant near the intersection of Pearl and Royalton rds.) was a stop on the underground railroad.
 Homeowner Alanson Pomeroy concealed runaway slaves who were subsequently taken to boats on the Rocky River for passage to Canada.
 John D. Rockefeller's family moved to Strongsville in 1853.